 Clare is involved in a number of collaborative projects which include an NBCF project grant ‘Enabling Clinical Epigenetic Diagnostics: The Next Generation of Personalised Breast Cancer Care’ and an NHMRC project grant with Monash University ‘Defining Epigenetic Changes in Prostate Cancer Stroma.’

-In the News‘Forgotten molecule’ takes centre stage in cancer gene silencing - Sep 08, 2016
+‘Forgotten molecule’ takes centre stage in cancer gene silencing - Sep 08, 2016

 Epigenetics enters the arena of personalised medicine - Jul 01, 2016

 A 3D view of the cancer genome - Jun 06, 2016

 Garvan Institute scientists receive $10.7 million in NHMRC funding - Oct 22, 2014

 Garvan receives $15.5 million in NHMRC funding round - Oct 25, 2013